erikologic/erikologic.github.io/src/lib/content/posts/how-we-won-the-o11y-game-at-carbonre.md

 When I left, the whole business was much sold on alarming, and feeling confident that our toolings would advise if our customers were experiencing any sort of reduced services.
 Also, a culture of curiosity picked up about understanding how services were running in production: what were their performance, how well they were doing, who was using them, what were the patterns.
 I was pleased to see engineers poking at HoneyComb and exchanging links just for sheer curiosity!

-Debugging live issues was a breeze: the last month I was there, the Mean Time to Restore was around 56 mins (30 minutes being the CICD pipeline).
+Debugging live issues was a breeze: the last month I was there, the Mean Time to Restore was around 56 mins (~30 minutes being the CICD pipeline).

 We had several boards in every aspect of Engineering that were providing data to support decisions: which features were mostly used by our customers, which services were giving us the most problems and required more love, how bad AWS Timestream performances were from time to time and why we needed to work out a replacement soon; which CICD jobs were adding the most delays to landing commits in production; etc...

 During my last period at CarbonRe, I often mentioned that I would find it hard to work again in an environment without that level of observability and understanding of how the software operated in production - a feeling that was often reflected by my colleagues.

 And you?
 How do you feel about O11y?
 Do you have any experience to share?
+Got any questions?
 Gimme a buzz on [LinkedIn](https://www.linkedin.com/in/enrico-graziani-10ba5a140/) if you are interested in discussing this further!